Steakhouse syndrome is when a mass of food gets stuck on the way to the stomach. It gets stuck in the tube that connects the mouth and stomach.

 - Wearing dentures

 - Having a physical problem that affects how food moves down the esophagus such as:

 - Having a condition that affects the esophagus, such as:

 - Coughing, gagging, choking

-To help reduce your chance of steakhouse syndrome:
+To help reduce the risk of steakhouse syndrome:

 - Chew slowly and until the food is small enough to safely swallow.

 - Follow any treatment plan given for health issues in the throat or stomach.

 American Academy of Otolaryngology—Head and Neck Surgery http://www.entnet.org

 D Leopard, S Fishpool, S Winter.
 The management of oesophageal soft food bolus obstruction: a systematic review.
 Ann R Coll Surg Engl 2011; 93: 441.